 Wondering how to match wall colors with wood floors?
 You aren’t alone.
-Hardwood floor colors come in many tones and there are endless potential wall color combinations.
+No doubt, hardwood floor colors come in many tones and there are endless potential wall color combinations.

 The best way to match wall colors with your flooring is to paint your walls with a neutral color like white, off-white, or light gray.
 Most designers suggest painting walls in a color opposite to the undertone of your floors.